 All of these movement are performed at a very slow speed.

-Throughout the whole down swing process the hips never stop rotating/ pivoting/ turning towards the target area
+Throughout the whole down swing process the hips never stop rotating/ pivoting/ turning towards the target area thus forcing the upper body to follow.

 *** It is important that the hips are fully pivoted so that the left hip is in the fully raised position before the club head strikes the ball